Historic Preservation Commission

 Upcoming COA Cases

 - Davidson Cotton Mill Elevator Addition: This case was continued at the September 16, 2020 meeting and at the September 30, 2020 special meeting of the HPC.
 The applicant proposes an elevator tower addition at 209 Delburg Street (Parcel ID 00326108).
 Project plans may be found here.
-Additional information, including a staff analysis, will be posted with the HPC meeting agenda on the Board of Commissioner & Advisory Board Meeting webpage one week prior to the meeting.
+Additional information, including a staff analysis, will be posted with the HPC meeting agenda on the Board of Commissioner & Advisory Board Meeting webpage the week prior to the meeting.

 If you have questions or comments related to an upcoming COA case, please email Historic Preservation Commission liaison, Lindsay Laird, at firstname.lastname@example.org prior to the scheduled meeting date.